BenjaminLuo/msci245/README.md

 # D2 Implementation

-> **Note**: I unsure if I'll be able to publish the code to the server so I'm leaving this README to explain the code.
+> **Note**: I'm leaving this README to explain the code.
 Use the dropdowns to view the step-by-step implementation process

 <details>